 The estimation of a tight WCET for applications running on multicore processors is far more challenging than for those running on single core processors.
 Multicore processors are more complex in design, and less predictable in behavior than single core systems.

-Not only are multicore processors more complex by-design, they also suffer from interference due to contention for shared resources and other hardware idiosyncrasies.
-Static WCET estimation techniques generally cannot account for all possible sources of interference; even if they could they would be hugely complex and computationally expensive to run.
+Not only are multicore processors inherently more complex, they also suffer from interference due to contention for shared resources and other hardware idiosyncrasies.
+Constructing an accurate enough model of the hardware is not feasible due to the level of complexity and strict restrictions on disclosing closely guarded IP block design features.
+Static WCET estimation techniques generally cannot account for all possible sources of interference, and even if they could, they would be very complex and extremely computationally expensive to run.

 What is static analysis?

-Static analysis was developed as an alternative method of worst-case execution time estimation to measurement based estimation.
-The key advantage of static analysis is that no measurements from a real target are required, minimizing the cost of testing.
+Static analysis was developed as a method of worst-case execution time estimation.
+The key advantage of static analysis over measurement-based methods is that no measurements from a real target are required, minimizing the cost of testing.

 Static analysis techniques rely on having a precisely accurate model of the timing characteristics of the processor, including the behavior of pipelines, caches, memory, buses, and any other hardware features that affect the execution time of machine instructions.

-Static analysis techniques analyze the program, and compute the worst-case path and worst-case execution time by reference to the model of the processor's timing behavior.
-This is done without executing the code.
+Static analysis techniques analyze the program and compute the worst-case path and worst-case execution time by reference to the model of the processor's timing behavior.
+This is done without executing the code on the target platform.

 Static analysis for multicore is too pessimistic

-Static analysis techniques can identify an upper bound on the worst-case execution time by finding the worst-case path (with interference factored in).
+Static analysis techniques can identify an upper bound on the worst-case execution time by finding the worst-case path with cross-core interference factored in.
 In the context of safety-critical systems, this pessimistic approach may at first seem the safest way to approach MCP WCET estimation for such unpredictable systems.